JESii/word_squares/README.md

 1. Adding memoization of the known 'bad' word-stems improved the 5-square generation to 205 seconds.

 ##Possible Improvements
-1. One obvious performance gain can be had by limiting the word-stem search to words that start with the given word-stem; right now it searches all words in the list.
+1. One obvious performance gain can be had by limiting the word-stem search to words that start with the given word-stem; right now it searches all words in the list.<br />
-    This was implemented in commit ????.
+    This was implemented in commit e7f187e.
 As a result, the (correct) 5-square now takes 56 seconds to generate instead of 205.
+The 6-square generation is still unacceptably slow.

 ##Bugs

 ### At commit 7ed35e8a36
 The un-memoized algorithm generated the following 5-square (which is also a perfect word square with the same words horizontally and vertically):